CliffS/ikea-tradfri/README.md

-This should be called before ending the program so that the gateway can clean up its resources and so that the program will close its connections. not that it may take a few seconds for the program to end as there may be timers still running.
+This should be called before ending the program so that the gateway can clean up its resources and so that the program will close its connections.
+Note that it may nevertheless take a few seconds for the program to end as there may be timers still running.

 ## Acknowlegements